 Claims must first be accepted by the insurance company before it is paid out.
 If inadequate proof of death is provided or more details are needed, the company may ask beneficiaries for additional information.

 Insurance payout claims may also be denied for a variety of reasons, in which case they must supply adequate reason as to why the claim is unable to be paid to the beneficiaries.
-The most common causes of payout denial are if the policyholder died during illegal activities, if they lied on the application, or omitted risky hobbies or significant health issues.
+The most common causes of payout denial are if the policyholder dies during illegal activities, if they lied on the application, or omitted risky hobbies or significant health issues.